1. What is Connected Senior Care Advantage?

 6. What is the downside for me?

 We don’t see any downside.
-Naturally, it will take time to put all the systems in place to begin the program for patients starting January 1, 2019.
-The CSCA medical leadership, headed by Dr. Kevin Spencer, are providing the resources, support staff and attention to detail to ensure that the program will be ready to care for patients on January 1, 2019.
-We welcome your questions and ideas in the planning stage now to make the program even more successful.
+The CSCA medical leadership, headed by Dr. Kevin Spencer, are providing the resources, support staff and attention to detail that will help to ensure the program’s success.
+We welcome your questions and ideas.

 7. What type of product is this: PPO, HMO?